-- 26.2 Notice of a general meeting must be provided in writing at least 21 days before the meeting. - 26.3 Subject to clause 26.4, notice of a meeting may be provided less than 21 days before the meeting if: - (a) for an annual general meeting, all the members entitled to attend and vote at the annual general meeting agree beforehand; or - (b) for any other general meeting, members with at least 95% of the votes that may be cast at the meeting agree beforehand. - 26.4 Notice of a meeting cannot be provided less than 21 days before the meeting if a resolution will be moved to: - (a) remove a director; - (b) appoint a director in order to replace a director who was removed; or - (c) remove the Auditor. - 26.5 Notice of a general meeting must include: - the place, date and time for the meeting (and if the meeting is to be held in two or more places, the technology that will be used to facilitate this); - (b) the general nature of the meeting's business; - (c) if applicable, that a special resolution is to be proposed and the words of the proposed resolution; - (d) a statement that members have the right to appoint proxies and that, if a member appoints a proxy: - i the proxy must be a member of the Company or the representative of a member (appointed under clause 29); - ii the proxy form must be delivered to the Company at its registered address, or the address (including an electronic address) specified in the notice of the meeting; and - iii the proxy form must be delivered to the Company at least 24 hours before the meeting. - 26.6 If a general meeting is adjourned (put off) for one month or more, the members must be given new notice of the resumed meeting.
+- 26.1 Notice of a general meeting must be given to: - (a) each member entitled to vote at the meeting; - (b) each director; and - (c) the Auditor. - 26.2 Notice of a general meeting must be provided in writing at least 21 days before the meeting. - 26.3 Subject to clause 26.4, notice of a meeting may be provided less than 21 days before the meeting if: - (a) for an annual general meeting, all the members entitled to attend and vote at the annual general meeting agree beforehand; or - (b) for any other general meeting, members with at least 95% of the votes that may be cast at the meeting agree beforehand. - 26.4 Notice of a meeting cannot be provided less than 21 days before the meeting if a resolution will be moved to: - (a) remove a director; - (b) appoint a director in order to replace a director who was removed; or - (c) remove the Auditor. - 26.5 Notice of a general meeting must include: - (a) the place, date and time for the meeting (and if the meeting is to be held in two or more places, the technology that will be used to facilitate this); - (b) the general nature of the meeting's business; - (c) if applicable, that a special resolution is to be proposed and the words of the proposed resolution; - (d) a statement that members have the right to appoint proxies and that, if a member appoints a proxy: - i. the proxy must be a member of the Company or the representative of a member (appointed under clause 29); - ii. the proxy form must be delivered to the Company at its registered address or the address (including an electronic address) specified in the notice of the meeting; and - iii. the proxy form must be delivered to the Company at least 24 hours before the meeting. - 26.6 If a general meeting is adjourned (put off) for one month or more, the members must be given new notice of the resumed meeting.